Middletown Town Hall is located at 19 West Green Street, Middletown, DE 19709.

 Neighborhoods

-In 1675 a Swede named Adam Peterson assumed warrants for the land that later became known as Middletown.
-The first recorded survey of the 200 acres was completed shortly thereafter in 1678.
-The small hamlet, located approximately 25 miles north of Dover and 25 miles south of Wilmington, was an early crossroads town and one of the few old Delaware towns not on a navigable waterway.
-It was around the 1750s that the name Middletown first came into use, but not due to its position between the two cities.
-The town's name refers to its location midway on a trade route known as the "Cart Road" between the head of the Bohemia River and the waters of the Appoquinimink Creek.
-Since the portage of six miles between these two bodies of water was the shortest on the peninsula, Middletown prospered from its inception.
+The area where Middletown is located was first settled in 1875, approximately 25 miles north of Dover and 25 miles south of Wilmington in the "middle" of the state's two most significant municipalities.
+It was around the 1750s that the name Middletown first came into use for the area, but not due to its position between these two cities.
+The town's name refers to its location midway on a trade route known as the "Cart Road" between the head of the Bohemia River on Maryland's eastern shore and the waters of the Appoquinimink Creek.

-On March 4, 1861, following the granting of the town charter, an election was held for five Commissioners to serve one-year terms.
-The first Town Council decided the town should be bounded at one square mile.
-Therefore, Middletown became known as the "Diamond Town of the Diamond State."
-Middletown began to expand its scope of government services.
+In 1861, the town was granted a charter and elected five commissioners to 1-year terms.
 By March 1866, town leaders began to consider providing street lighting.
-In 1873 police protection was provided for residents, as well as the organization of the Volunteer Hose Company 14 years later in 1897.
-The Volunteer Hose Company has withstood the test of time by continuing to provide firefighting services to the town.
-In 1893 the first Light and Water Commission was organized, making Middletown one of the first towns in the state to have electricity.
-Water was supplied by a water stack which stands on East Lake Street.
+In 1873, police protection was provided for residents.
+The organization of the Volunteer Hose Company came 14 years later in 1897.
+In 1893, the first Light and Water Commission was organized, making Middletown one of the first towns in the state to have electricity.

 Nearby Towns: Saint Georges •